theobald-software/helpcenter.theobald-software.github.io/includes/about-help-content-ts.md

 ©2024 Theobald Software GmbH.
 All rights reserved.

 ### Target group and audience
-This documentation is intended for all users of {{ productName }}.
+This documentation is created for all users of {{ productName }}.
-The documentation offers an overview of the interface, of the navigation and of the basic information to the users who have never or rarely worked with the product.
+The user documentation offers an overview of the interface, of the navigation and of the basic information to the users who never or rarely worked with the product.
-Experienced users can find more detailed information on more complex topics and use the documentation for reference.
+Experienced users can find more detailed information on more complex topics and use the user documentation for reference.

-Reading the "QuickStart" section is the prerequisite for working with the product.
+Reading the "Getting Started" section is the prerequisite for working with the product.
 The documentation can also be useful during the evaluation phase.

 ### Typographical conventions